quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### Serialization

-While the qlog schemas are format-agnostic, and can be serialized in many ways (e.g., JSON, CBOR, protobuf, ...), this document only describes how to employ {{!JSON=RFC8259}}, its subset
+The qlog schema can be serialized in many ways (e.g., JSON, CBOR, protobuf, etc).
+Serialization examples in this document use JSON ({{!JSON=RFC8259}}).
-{{!I-JSON=RFC7493}}, and its streamable derivative
-{{!JSON-Text-Sequences=RFC7464}} as textual serialization options.
-As such, examples are provided in {{!JSON=RFC8259}}.
-Other documents may describe how to utilize other concrete serialization options, though tips and requirements for these are also listed in this document ({{concrete-formats}}).

 # Design goals